indigotech/taq-github-bot/src/data/local/github/tracks-node/track-4/steps/step-2.md

   + It should have at least 7 characters
   + It should have at least 1 letter and 1 digit.

 You can add some validations if you want.
 For example, minimum and maximum birth date.
-But the most importants are these two above.
+But the most importants are those two above.

+**NOTE:** as we discussed, remember not to save the password in plain text on database.
+Use at least a good hash alghorithm (with salt system, optionally).